SefaOray/Eveo7/README.md

 # Eveo7

-Frontend code for Eveo7.

-Angular2 and stuff.
+This repo is obsolete.
+Contains some old code for eveo7 angular app.